k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

    precedence rules above, then normalize omission to `all`.
-2. Refactor the Kubernetes allocation path so `first_available` first searches each unique resolved pool for an existing Pod/interface allocation, then uses ordered fallback only for typed exhaustion errors and returns after one successful allocation.
+2. Refactor the Kubernetes allocation path so `first_available` first searches each unique resolved pool for an existing Pod/interface allocation, then uses `errors.As` to fall back only on `allocate.AssignmentError`, returns after one successful allocation, and returns an ordered `AllRangesExhaustedError` when every unique pool is exhausted.
 3. When overlap protection is enabled, verify all corresponding overlapping-range reservations before performing any preflight update.
    Recreate missing secondary records only after the validation pass finds no